Skip to main content

 Pontoon

-Pontoon Blackjack ScreenshotPontoon is an exciting version of blackjack that highly resembles another variation – Spanish 21.
-In most casinos this game is played with either six or eight decks, however this number can vary, depending on the casino.
-The main objective of the game and the assigned values of the cards are the same as in the classic blackjack.
+Pontoon Blackjack ScreenshotPontoon is an exciting version of blackjack that closely resembles another variation – Spanish 21.
+In most casinos, this game is played with either six or eight decks; however, this number can vary depending on the casino.
+The main objective of the game and the assigned values of the cards are the same as in classic blackjack.
 In this variation, players have to decide who is going to take the role of the banker.
-At the beginning of the game, all of the gamblers have to place their bets, without being able to see one of their cards since it is dealt face down.
-In this version, both of the dealer’s cards are also placed face down which is extremely unfavorable for the players.
+At the beginning of the game, all gamblers have to place their bets without being able to see one of their cards, since it is dealt face down.
+In this version, both of the dealer’s cards are also placed face down, which is extremely unfavorable for the players.

-The best winning combination is called Pontoon instead of blackjack but it consists of the same cards – an Ace and a Ten.
-Besides the difference of the name of the highest winning hand, the payout for Pontoon is also not the same, offering 2/1 instead of the regular 3/2.
-The second best hand that can be formed is called Five Card Hand and it consists of five cards whose total is a maximum of 21.
+The best winning combination is called Pontoon instead of blackjack, but it consists of the same cards – an Ace and a ten-value card.
+Besides the different name of the highest winning hand, the payout for Pontoon is also not the same, offering 2/1 instead of the regular 3/2.
+The second-best hand that can be formed is called a Five Card Hand and consists of five cards whose total is a maximum of 21.
 The house edge is the same as in European Blackjack – 0.39%.

 Pontoon Strategy Chart